paulkernfeld/hyperdrive/SPECIFICATION.md

 ## Content Integrity

+When downloading a feed, a peer must easily and efficiently verify that it has received the correct data.
+To do this, hyperdrive produces a single hash that summarizes the feed up to the `n`th block.
+By using Merkle trees, hyperdrive allows users to verify data without requiring that the user download the whole feed.

 Given a feed with `n` blocks we can generate a series of merkle trees that guarantee the integrity of our feed when distributing it to untrusted peers.

 For every block, hash it with a cryptographic hash function (draft 0 uses sha256), prefixed with the type identifier `0` to indicate that this is a block hash.